Jude Smit MA, HCPC

 114 High Street

-Each person’s lived experience is unique and I provide a safe, confidential space where we can develop a shared understanding of your experiences, enabling you to make sense of your feelings and the difficulties and challenges in your life.
+My approach is authentic, empathic and non-judgemental.
+Together we can develop a shared understanding of your experiences, so that you can make sense of your feelings and the challenges in your life.

-It can be difficult to talk about our experiences and the challenges we face in life.
-In sessions, if you choose to, we are also able to use the arts for exploration.
+I believe that each person’s lived experience is unique and my integrative training enables me to draw on a range of theories and techniques, according to your individual needs and what you bring to therapy.
+As it can be difficult to talk about our experiences and the challenges we face in life, if you choose to we are also able to use the arts for exploration - this does not require any artistic skill.
 Working with the arts, dreams and metaphor can provide deeper insight, especially when it is hard to find the words for challenging feelings and material.
-No artistic skills are required.

 Whether or not you have had therapy before, meeting a new therapist can feel daunting and it is important that the therapist you choose is right for you.
 The first meeting is an assessment, where we can discuss your focus for therapy, you can ask questions and decide whether you will feel comfortable working with me.

-I am committed to working inclusively and have worked with individuals from different cultures, genders, sexual orientations and ages.
+I am committed to working inclusively and have worked with many cultures, genders, sexual orientations and ages.

 Training, qualifications & experience

-I have experience of working with adults and adolescents in a range of settings, including two large NHS trusts in London on adult inpatient and forensic wards and in Further Education, as well as in NHS research.
+I have worked with adults and adolescents in a range of settings, including two large NHS trusts in London on adult inpatient and forensic wards and in Further Education, as well as in NHS research.
+I am committed to research and am currently involved with various projects in the field of mental health.

 Areas of counselling I deal with